bymestefe/reporter/README.md

-## Reporter Object for Generating Reports
+## Reporter for Generating Reports

 ### Overview

-The **Reporter Object** is a component designed to generate reports in either chart or table format based on specified queries.
+The **Reporter** is a component designed to generate reports in either chart or table format based on specified queries.
 It provides a flexible interface to retrieve data from multiple databases, execute user-defined queries, and visualize the results.

 ### Features